Home

 Stitch marker; yarn needle; fabric glue.

-GAUGE: The stitches are loose on the large needles and the gauge will vary as the knitted tube is pulled lengthwise to be worn as a scarf or the tube is opened up and the fabric is pulled width-wise to be worn as a hood or poncho.
+GAUGE: The stitches are loose on the large needles and the gauge will vary as the knitted tube is pulled lengthwise to be worn as a scarf or the tube is opened up and the fabric is pulled width-wise to be as a hood or poncho.

 Cast on 60 stitches loosely; join in a circle to work in rounds, taking care that stitches are not twisted.
 Place the stitch marker between first and last stitches to mark beginning and end of rounds.